gregroyclark/friendrecord/README.md

 ## UI/UX & functionality:

-Sign up or log in and add a new friend, update someone's info, or clear out some old contacts & notes.
+Sign up or log in and add a new friend, view all your friends, update someone's info, or clear out some old contacts & notes.

 ---